Part 1, Chapter 4

 The most natural instinct is to open your favorite code editor and start coding.
 After that you'd start thinking about deployment.
 You'd deploy it to some server.
 And then what?
 New ideas come.
 You'd change some code, and add some new code.
 Are you sure you didn't break anything?
 Hmm.
 You're probably not 100% certain, so you'd spend twenty or so minutes testing it manually.
 That covers just the happy path, so you'd spend another thirty minutes trying to manually test all the edge cases.
 Once everything works, you'd deploy it... but wait... how did you deploy it?
 Do you remember the exact steps that you did for the first deploy?
 Do you see where I'm going with this?
 Fortunately we know a better way to develop software.

 Rather than diving right in, let's focus less on the application requirements and more on it's skeleton and CI/CD pipeline.
 Along the way, we'll also create resources needed to deploy our application.
-We'll start implementing ideas only after the circle is connected.
+We'll start implementing ideas only after the circle is completed.

 Create a Service